Wednesday, December 7, 2022

 I have mixed feelings on Andor, I feel it is not remotely the bold and brave political manifesto so many shallow online leftists are pretending it is, but I did enjoy it more then I expected to, which is frankly at all.
 However JustWrite's praise of the show's avoidance of Fan Service, even noting the lack of Aliens, I can't agree with.
 Because for me that just makes this story feel like any other shallow YA Dystopia from the early 2010s barely even wearing Star Wars clothing.

-I suspect Andor when it gets a season 2 will also follow this formula I'm talking about here.
+I suspect Andor when it gets a season 2 will also follow the formula I'm talking about here.
 Now it's technically not because it's main/title character is a prior established character, but Cassian Andor in Rogue One was such a bland blank slate generic cishet male hardened solider archetype that this show was effectively building a new character.
 In a way it hurts Andor's status as a prequel to a prequel as I'm wondering where this personality is going to disappear to, but whatever.
 Now that he's signed up to the Rebellion I predict season 2 will inevitably bring in more characters we've seen before, even if they're mostly characters from prior Disney Star Wars, both Solo and Obi-Won featured Proto Rebel groups who could play a role, and most of the cast of Rebels have Live Action actors now thanks to Ahsoka.
 I hope Disney has the guts to bring back CGI Leia and Tarkin.

 But it's time to finally move this discussion outside of Star Wars.